|

 On a dreamy moonlit ride.

-What I look for each night when I
+What I look for each night when we

 turn out the light